 Does this look like 1904?
 Honeybee mite Varroa jacobsoni described in 1904.
 In 1970’s, worldwide epidemic infestation of honeybees presumed due to V. jacobsoni began in Asia.
 30 years later, epidemic discovered to be due to a new species, V. destructor (Anderson and Trueman 2000.
 Exp Appl Acarology 24:165).
 Species description based on mitochondrial DNA divergence; no morphologic characters other than body size.

 This entry was posted on Tuesday, June 20th, 2006 at 2:34 pm and is filed under General.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.